Close

 Humanity in Morgan’s world happily re-sleeves itself in new bodies whenever death comes knocking, but the populace of the Caspian Republic has not yet attained the same blasé attitude about human existence.
 Both Lily Xirau and Nikolai South in When the Sparrow Falls grapple with the question of what makes someone human, and come to find that the answer has nothing at all to do with the body one wears, and everything to do with the heart one follows.

-Image Place holder of - 98Infomocracy by Malka Older
+Image Placeholder of - 71Infomocracy by Malka Older

 Malka Older’s groundbreaking cyberpunk political thriller series begins with Infomocracy, set in a world where results of the upcoming election are poised to change everything.
 A powerful search engine called Information shapes every aspect of human life, from social interaction to research to political campaigning.
 While traveling around the world as a campaign agent for the idealistic Policy1st party, Ken meets and hooks up with Mishima, an operative of Information.
 Mishima fights—literally—to keep the search engine as accurate and non-partisan as possible.
 Meanwhile, the mysterious dissident Domaine pursues his own anti-campaign against the whole system of microdemocracy.